celliern/triflow/README.md

 These are far away but can be very interesting:

 - implement continuation algorithm working with triflow (separate project?)
-- try other kind of discretisation scheme (separate project each?)
+- try other kind of discretization scheme (separate project each?)
   - Finite volume
   - Finite element?